-It’s intriguing that this film mostly takes place in London and Brighton in the UK rather than in the US.
+It’s intriguing that this film mostly takes place in London and Brighton in the UK rather than in the USA.
 It’s also quite ironic that American characters such as Guy, Mimi and Hortense interact in the UK.

-One of my favourite moments in the film is when Fred as Guy says the line “Chance is a fool’s name for fate!”
+One of my favourite moments in the film is where Fred as Guy says the line “Chance is a fool’s name for fate!”
 Ginger as Mimi mistakes Fred’s Guy for being her co-respondent in a set-up for her hubby.

 The musical numbers that feature in this film are as follows.
 They’re ‘Don’t Let It Bother You’ with Fred dancing; ‘Let’s K-nock K-nees’ with Edward Everett Horton singing and ‘Needle in a Haystack’. 🙂

 The most well-remembered song and dance number of the film is ‘The Continental’.
 It won the first Academy Award for Best Original Song and it lasts for 20 minutes in terms of a dance sequence by the film’s end.

 There’s also the song ‘Night and Day’, which is sung by Fred Astaire and features a dance between him and Ginger Rogers.
 It’s a lovely song and dance number, especially when Guy finds Mimi at the Brighton hotel. 🙂